Reading List: Source Material for The Invisible College

 How To Lie With Maps by Mark Monmonier

-An important and entertaining account of how maps are constructed and how they can be used to misrepresent the landscape, either deliberately or unintentionally The book describes how maps can be used to mislead or misinform the reader, whether to sell ideas, deceive enemies or hide or relocate a real geography.
-Such deceptions lie at the heart of The Invisible College, on a grand scale.
+A thorough, entertaining account of how maps are constructed and can misrepresent the landscape deliberately or unintentionally.
+It describes how maps can mislead or misinform the reader, whether to sell ideas, deceive enemies, or hide or relocate real-world geography.
+Such deceptions lie at the heart of The Invisible College Trilogy on a grand scale.

 Teutonic Mythology by Viktor Rydberg

 You would need a lot of time and a strong constitution to read the whole of Viktor Rydberg’s Teutonic Mythology.
-Published in the last decade of the 19th century, it is at times fanciful and speculative. it nevertheless provides useful material, in the World Mill and the characters associated with it, a concept dismissed at the time, but thought to have similarities to ideas found Chinese, Egyptian, Babylonian, and AmerInd folklore.
+Published in the last decade of the 19th century, it is occasionally fanciful and speculative.
+It nevertheless provides valuable material on the world-mill and its associated characters.
+The concept was dismissed when the book was published but is now thought to have similarities to ideas found in Chinese, Egyptian, Babylonian, and Amerind folklore.

 The Ancient Mysteries by Marvin W Meyer